-- A. Review Analytics Module results. - B. Create cases for instances of potential misuse. - C. Follow up on and clear out any pending actions on open cases on no less than a monthly basis.
+- A. Review Analytics Module results. - B. Flag questionable transactions and create cases for instances of potential misuse. - C. Follow up on and close any pending actions on flagged transactions and open cases from the previous month. - D. Enter case notes and disposition decisions on misuse and potential misuse transaction activity into IntelliLink that was reported from lower levels or discovered outside of IntelliLink.

 For additional information, guidance, and or access to IntelliLink, contact your CPM or higher level APC.
+Additional training resources for IntelliLink are found in the Citi Learning Center.